The Deeper Pattern Beneath Human Suffering

 Human history carries a long record of pain.

 Around the world, hunger and displacement continue.
 Violence repeats itself across generations.
 Women are harmed.
 Children die from causes long since understood and preventable.
-Mental distress has become widespread, addiction commonplace, and loneliness quietly endemic.
+Mental distress has become widespread, addiction commonplace, and loneliness endemic.

 At the same time, the planet itself bears the cost of our restlessness.
 Forests thin.
 Oceans empty.
 Resources are consumed faster than they can renew.